sucharita1/MechaCar_Statistical_Analysis/README.md

 * safety rating as an independent variable which may affect the price.
 * Resale value of the car as an independent variable which may affect the price.

-Null hypothesis: MechaCar is fairly priced based on the dependent variables for the same type of model
+**Null hypothesis**: MechaCar is fairly priced based on the dependent variables for the same type of model

-Alternative hypothesis: MechaCar is priced over or under priced based on the dependent variables for the same type of model
+**Alternative hypothesis**: MechaCar is priced over or under priced based on the dependent variables for the same type of model

 #### statistical test to be performed
 * A multiple linear regression should be used to determine the factors that have the highest correlation with the price or which combination of variables have the greatest impact on price.